Flux159/cassie-odm/README.md

 * Default - when adding a column, specify default value (in schema / sync)
 * Optional - specify table name when creating (in schema options - should automatically sync to use that tableName)
 * Collections - collection modifications (UPDATE/REMOVE collection in single query with IN clause)
+* Stream rows - node-cassandra-cql supports it, but it was failing in Cassie's tests, so its not included
+* Not on roadmap: Connecting to multiple keyspaces (ie multi-tenancy with one app) - Can currently use a new connection and manually run CQL, but can't sync over multiple keyspaces because schemas and models are tied to a single cassie instance.
+Current way to deal with this is to use a separate server process (ie a different express/nodejs server process) and don't do multitenancy over multiple keyspaces in the same server process.

 Driver Side:
 * Input Streaming - not supported by node-cassandra-cql yet